Design is one of those tricky areas of business which some people seem innately good at and others are terrible.

 Strong UX design is a crucial part of a successful website or app.
 However, it’s not only limited to the online sphere.
 The kind of design thinking which the internet has kicked into the mainstream has spilled offline.
 Now there are user experience managers who work on organizing the structures of retail outlets and similar.

-This checklist, though, is focused on delivering high-quality user experience in the online world.
-As with any UX process, it is very research focused.
+Our UX Design Process, though, is focused on delivering high-quality user experience in the online world.
+As with any UX process, it is very research-focused.

-In order to understand how your users interact with a website, or would interact with a potential website, you have to ask them and test them.
+To understand how your users interact with a website or would interact with a potential website, you have to ask them and test them.
 You need to understand their wishes and desires while studying their behavior.

 In this checklist we take you through the 4 key steps of UX design: